iPete99/pete-says-hello-world/README.md

 # pete-says-hello-world

-it´s an easy path
+it´s an easy path for us, we´ve done so much stuff.

-go for it
+let´s go for it!!!!!!